MHIB Initiatives

 Committees:

-The 12-member board members of MHIB meet monthly, either at MDA headquarters in Annapolis or at various farms, licensed stables or equine events around the state.
+The 12-member board members of MHIB meet mulitple times a eyear, either at MDA headquarters in Annapolis, at various farms, licensed stables or equine events around the state or virtrual.
+All committees are Chaired by a MHIB Board Member or overseen by the Executive Director.
+All representives from the industry are invited by the Chair or Executive Director.

-There are six subcommittees dealing with major MHIB initiatives:
+Theses are the current subcommittees dealing with major MHIB initiatives:

-- Marketing Committee: The committee, which includes MHIB members and a broad cross-section of representatives from all over the state, meets monthly, either face to face or by conference call, to discuss and execute projects that are outlined in MHIB’s 5-Year Strategic Marketing Plan.
+2. Marketing Committee: The committee, which includes MHIB members and a broad cross-section of representatives from all over the state, meets as needed to move MHIB inititives forward

-- Budget Review Committee: Comprised of four MHIB members, they meet with the Executive Director on an as-needs basis to discuss the operating budget and set monetary priorities for MHIB initiatives.
+3. Budget Review Committee: Comprised of three MHIB members, they meet with the Executive Director on an as-needs basis to discuss the operating budget and set monetary priorities for MHIB initiatives.

-- Events Committee: This committee makes recommendations to the Board as to which events board members will officially attend and support throughout the year.
+4. Strategic Planning Committee: This committee which includes MHIB membersmakes recommendations to the Board as to which plans board members will pursue and support throughout the year.

 Current Initiatives: